-Swedish Massage – is performed with the application of oil.
-It uses long, light strokes, deep kneading, small friction-type motions, light tapping and gentle movement of the joints.
+Swedish Massage – is performed with the application of oils and lotions.
+It uses long, light and deep kneading strokes, small friction-type motions, light tapping and gentle movements of the joints.

 Myofascial Release – Fascia is a type of connective tissue in the body.
 Fascia can become adhered to muscles causing tightness, pain and a decrease in range of motion.
 Myofascial massage techniques are used to release the adhered fascia from the muscles.

 Trigger Point Work – Direct pressure techniques are applied to specific points on the body to reduce hypersensitive areas within the muscles and fascia.

 Oncology Massage – Techniques are customized for the client/patient going through cancer treatments.
 Modalities are carefully selected to help with the physical and emotional distress of the illness and side effects of the treatments, such as neuropathy.

 Seniors – Oncology massage can also be utilized for the elderly and for people with medically complex conditions.

 Fibromyalgia Massage – A gentle, calming massage is carefully applied to soften and lengthen tight muscles while focusing on stress reduction.

 Prenatal & Infant – Prenatal massage can be performed during a healthy pregnancy.
 Techniques are applied while the client is in a side-lying (or comfortable and safe) position.
 Once the baby is born, parents are taught how to apply massage strokes to enhance the general well-being of the baby.